ac000/libmtdac/README.md

 ## Build it

+libmtdac is primarily developed under Linux but it also builds and runs under FreeBSD.

+### Linux

 libmtdac only has a couple of direct dependencies, *libcurl* & *jansson*

 On Red Hat/Fedora/etc you will need the